 Where to Stay

 With its natural beauty and lots of cultural happenings, the Berkshires region is a natural for couples ready to enjoy a romantic getaway.
+Among the many delightful lodgings are new boutique hotels like the award-winning Hotel on North in Pittsfield.
 At the same time, family friendly lodgings like Berkshire Fairfield Inn & Suites and Jiminy Peak Mountain Resort, which make is easy for families to get their fill of outdoor sports like hiking and skiing, along with the region’s many festivals and wonderful dining and shopping.
 Area resorts, like Cranwell and Ponds at Foxhollow, place you in the lap of luxury, with golf, spas, and white-glove service.

 Families & Children

 The city of Springfield has plenty of activity for families.
 The Springfield Museum complex includes art, history, and science museums along with the Dr. Seuss sculpture garden, honoring this native son’s beloved characters.
 Sports fans enjoy the Naismith Memorial Basketball Hall of Fame.
 The Zoo in Forest Park in Springfield has lot of ways to meet exotic animals.
 A bit north, in the town of Amherst, is the Eric Carle Museum of Picture Book Art.
 Kids and families enjoy visiting the towns of Historic Deerfield in Deerfield and Hancock Shaker Village in Pittsfield.